Knowledge That Humanity Almost Forgot

 As long as happiness is still a goal and a destination, that long we still don’t know the truth and that long we continue to suffer.

 The longer you keep on ignoring our true nature, living in the stone age we are stuck living in a vacuum and true happiness and freedom always a dream can never be ours.

 As timeless as the Self Atman so are the Upanishadic teachings of Self-knowledge – Atma Vidya आत्मा विद्या

 The vedas are said to be the oldest books of mankind.
-Part of the vedas yet even older than the Vedas are the upanishads.The vedas like all of the other relative systems of knowledge – mathematics, science, physics, chemistry etc. only able to deal with the relative objective world of form we see around us, is therefore incapable of answering questions os a non-relative nature.
-Throughout history, revealing the timeless nature of the Self has always been left up to the upanishads.
-Because they have always revealed the absolute truth of ‘the Seer’, the ‘Knower; to which all other knowledge relates, the upanishads are seen as superior to all other forms of knowledge.
+Part of the vedas, yet older than the Vedas are the upanishads.
+While the vedas like all relative systems of knowledge – e.g. mathematics, science, physics, chemistry etc. can only deal with the relative world of matter and form we see around us, incapable of answering questions of a non-relative nature, this has always been left up to the upanishads.
+Revealing the timeless truth of the Self, the absolute ‘Seer’ of time, to which all knowledge relates, the upanishads are thus regarded as superior to any other form of knowledge.

 Absolutely rational, upanishadic wisdom reveals and unravels the true mystery of creation that is yourself, takes away that responsibility from mathematics, physics, science and chemistry etc.